 One and the other choir seemed to me so quick and keen to say “Amen” that they showed clearly how they longed for their dead bodies— not only for themselves, perhaps, but for their mothers, fathers, and for others dear to them before they were eternal flames.

 This is the positive version of what we saw in negative form in Inferno 13.
-There we saw a disdain for the body that expresses itself ultimately in suicide; here we see a value placed on the body that extends into paradise, and an acknowledgement that love is an embodied experience.
+There we saw a disdain for the body that expresses itself ultimately in suicide; here we see a value placed on the body that extends into Paradise, and — so importantly — an acknowledgement that love is an embodied experience.

 A third circle of souls now forms around the two that we have already encountered, thus completing the Trinitarian resonances of this heaven.
 These souls will not be named, and Dante transitions to the heaven of Mars in Paradiso 14.83-84.

-The ecstatic language includes the Paradiso’s second set of Cristo rhymes (the first was in Paradiso 12, in the life of Dominic) and extends to the end of Paradiso 14.
-This is the heaven of those who fight for Christ, and it has a martial quality that befits its name.
-To understand what Dante experienced, the reader too must pick up his cross and follow Christ: “ma chi prende sua croce e segue Cristo” (Par.
-14.106).
+The ecstatic language includes the Paradiso’s second set of Cristo rhymes, another Trinitarian occurrence, given that there are three rhymes (the first set was in Paradiso 12, in the life of Dominic) and extends to the end of Paradiso 14.
+This is the heaven of those who fight for Christ, and we encounter on entering Mars a martial quality that befits its name.
+To understand what Dante experienced, says the poet, the reader too must pick up his cross and follow Christ: “ma chi prende sua croce e segue Cristo” (But he who takes his cross and follows Christ [Par.
+14.106]).
+This is the Church militant.